 Got your sights set on an actual historic home or building?

-Many people become enchanted with the charm and appeal of historical properties simply because it is old, unique, and irreplaceable.
+Many people become enchanted with the charm and appeal of historical properties simply because they are old, unique, and irreplaceable.
 However, are you aware that many states, counties, and city governments offer tax breaks for owning and restoring a historical home or building?

 You absolutely must know if any of these benefits are available in your area and if you qualify for them.
 If you are thinking of buying a historic home or building, these benefits could help you choose between two different properties in the same geographical location you are considering buying.
 In the end, they may pay for a substantial chunk of your rehabilitation and restoration costs.